Rajpratik71/linux-manPages/ppmtoneo.md

        ppmtoneo [ppmfile]

 DESCRIPTION
        Reads a portable pixmap as input.
 Produces an Atari Neochrome .neo file as output.

 SEE ALSO
        neotoppm(1), ppm(5)

 AUTHOR
-       Copyright (C) 2001 by Teemu Hukkanen <tjhukkan@iki.fi>, based on  ppm‐ topi1 by Steve Belczyk (seb3@gte.com) and Jef Poskanzer.
+       Copyright (C) 2001 by Teemu Hukkanen <tjhukkan@iki.fi>, based on ppmtopi1 by Steve Belczyk (seb3@gte.com) and Jef Poskanzer.

                                                                                              24 April 2001                                                                                 ppmtoneo(1)